- Open Access

 Yield and ash content

-Yield, ash content, and elemental composition of the humic fractions
+The yield, ash content, and elemental composition of the humic fractions at each pH are reported in Table 1.

 where IF is the insoluble fraction and SF is the soluble fraction.